pitzer/funky_lights/README.md

 ```
 pip list
 ```
-You should now see the funky_lights package as well as those listed in the requirements.txt in the listed packages.
+You should now see the impossible_dialogue package as well as those listed in the requirements.txt in the listed packages.

 ## LED boards
 Each LED segment is controlled by a small attiny85 based board.
 The software for the board is in [attiny/attiny.ino](attiny/attiny.ino) file.